casualcore/casual/middleware/administration/documentation/cli/call.operation.md

       --iterations [0..1]  (<value>) [1]
             number of iterations (default: 1) - this could be helpful for testing load

+      --examples [0..1]
+            prints several examples of how casual call can be used

       [deprecated] --asynchronous [0..1]  (<value>) [1]
             [removed] use `casual --block true|false call ...` instead